arista/reknow/README.md

 ### Applying Transactions

-An application can apply Transactions directly into a StateManager, effecting all of the state changes described by that Transaction.
+An application can apply Transactions directly into a StateManager by calling `applyTransaction()`, effecting all of the state changes described by that Transaction.
 This allows an application to receive and apply Transactions from some external source.
 It also allows an application to create and apply its own Transactions - "Undo" is the most common example of this, where an application takes a Transaction, creates its "inverse", then applies that inverse.

 When applying a Transaction, an application can choose to either apply the state changes in the Transaction, or to invoke the Action specified by the Transaction.
 In the latter case, Reknow would be invoking the specified method on the specified Entity, Entities, or Service, passing in the specified arguments.
 This may be useful for applications in a collaborative editing situation, where applying actions may be easier than trying to resolve conflicting state changes.